DoclerLabs/hexMachina/_posts/2017-07-02-hexmachina-0.27.0.md

 ---
 layout: post
-title:  "0.27.0 - @type and @lazy"
+title:  "flow - @type and @lazy"
 image: /img/blog/hexmachina-welcome.jpg
-category: news
+category: News
 tags: [release, flow, dsl]
 ---
-Let's highlight some new feature on this new release.
+Let's highlight two new features in flow arrived with hexMachina `0.27.0`.

 ### Force typing in flow DSL with new `@type`
 By default, every object instancied in DSL use his own type as property type.
 With the new `@type` flow keyword is possible to apply another type to the property.
 Not to be confused with `@map_type` use to map object in ApplicationContext injector.